halaway/graph-net-project/README.md

  # Example Node Structure
 ![possibleCures](https://github.com/halaway/graph-net-project/assets/31904474/5c04b449-6a48-4b7d-b2af-ed7ee827f602)
-- When finding possible treatments for Diseases that have no direct connection to any Compound, the approach for such a query is to begin by navigating the genes that are DownRegulated\UpRegulated by a Compound and Anatomy in which the same Disease localizes would create the following graph.
+- When finding possible treatments for Diseases that have no direct connection to any Compound, the approach for such a query is to begin by navigating the genes that are _DownRegulated\UpRegulated_ by a Compound and Anatomy, in the opposite direction, in which the same Disease localizes.
+This would create the following graph.

 ## QUERIES